Contents

 Finally, I don’t carry a memory card reader.

-Because the camera takes USB-C, I can use the MacBook charger to connect the camera and download the imagery.
+Because the camera uses USB-C, I can use the MacBook charger to connect it and download the imagery.

 Again, these items are small and light, but they all start to add up.